suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 A string defining a human-readable label for the track.
 Examples might be "Overhead camera view" or "Deutscher Kommentar".
 Note that {{JSON}} spec requires UTF-8 support by decoders.

 ### Render group {#rendergroup}
 An integer specifying a group of tracks which are designed to be rendered together.
-Tracks with the same group number SHOULD be rendered simultaneously and are designed to accompmnay one another.
+Tracks with the same group number SHOULD be rendered simultaneously and are designed to accompany one another.
 A common example would be tying together audio and video tracks.

 ### Alternate group {#altgroup}
 An integer specifying a group of tracks which are alternate versions of one-another.
 Alternate tracks represent the same media content, but differ in their selection properties.
 Alternate tracks SHOULD have matching framerate {{framerate}} and media time sequences.
 A subscriber SHOULD only subscribe to one track from a set of tracks specifying the same alternate group number.
 A common example would be a video tracks of the same content offered in alternate bitrates.

 ### Dependencies {#dependencies}
 Certain tracks may depend on other tracks for decoding.
-Dependices holds an array of track names {{trackname}} on which the current track is dependent.
-Since only the track name is signalled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.
+Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
+Since only the track name is signaled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.

 ### Initialization data {#initdata}
 A string holding Base64 [BASE64] encoded initialization data for the track.

 ### Initialization track {#inittrack}
 A string specifying the track name of another track which holds initialization data for the current track.
-Note that initialization tracks SHOULD NOT delcare alternate group and render group bindings.
+Note that initialization tracks SHOULD NOT declare alternate group and render group bindings.

 ### Selection parameters {#selectionparameters}
 An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
 If present, the selection parameters object MUST NOT be empty.
 Any selection parameters declared at the root level are inherited by all tracks.
 A selection parameters object may exist at both the root and track level.
 Any declaration of a selection parameter at the track level overrides the inherited root value.